duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/determine_your_plugin_type.md

 ## 3. Fork the Plugin Repository

-Now that you know which plugin type you'll be using for your instant answer, you'll have to fork the associated DuckDuckHack Plugin repository ([GitHub instructions](http://help.github.com/fork-a-repo/)) so you can start coding:
+Now that you know which plugin type you'll be using for your instant answer, you'll have to fork the associated DuckDuckHack Plugin repository ([GitHub instructions](http://help.github.com/fork-a-repo/)) so you can start coding.
+If you don't already have a GitHub account, please [signup](https://github.com/signup/free) now.
+This is required because we use GitHub to handle all incoming *Pull Requests* (code modifications) and *Issues* (bug reports) which cannot be made without a GitHub account.

+Once you have an account, please fork the appropriate repository:

 * Click [here](https://github.com/duckduckgo/zeroclickinfo-goodies/fork) to fork the **Goodie** Plugin Repository (https://github.com/duckduckgo/zeroclickinfo-goodies)
 * Click [here](https://github.com/duckduckgo/zeroclickinfo-spice/fork) to fork the **Spice** Plugin Repository (https://github.com/duckduckgo/zeroclickinfo-spice)